AzumaraJoseph/Natours-Project/README.md

 Check out the live app [here](https://natours.netlify.app/).

 ## Installation
-To install and set up the Oxford Royale Academy Project locally, follow these steps:
+To install and set up the Natours-Project locally, follow these steps:

 ```bash
 # Clone the repository